Search for interactions by active substance name or keywords

 Concomitant use of avanafil, sildenafil, tadalafil and vardenafil with Paxlovid® is contraindicated (see section 4.3 of SmPC). |

 Sedatives/hypnotics | ↑Alprazolam (2.5-fold, ↔) | Alprazolam metabolism is inhibited following the introduction of ritonavir.
-Caution is warranted during the first several days when alprazolam is coadministered with ritonavir dosed as an antiretroviral agent or as a pharmacokinetic enhancer, before induction of alprazolam metabolism develops. |
+Caution is warranted during the first several days when alprazolam is coadministered with ritonavir at high dose in accordance with its previous use as an antiretroviral agent or as a pharmacokinetic enhancer, before induction of alprazolam metabolism develops. |

 Sedatives/hypnotics | ↑Buspirone | Ritonavir dosed as a pharmacokinetic enhancer or as an antiretroviral agent inhibits CYP3A and as a result is expected to increase the plasma concentrations of buspirone.
 Careful monitoring of therapeutic and adverse effects is recommended when buspirone concomitantly administered with ritonavir. |